Past Volunteers will be contacted by February 15th, 2019 by their Crew Coordinator.

 Volunteer Check-in is located at the Curling Club parking lot off of Headquarters Rd at the Comox Valley Exhibition Grounds.
 Be sure to give yourself time to park and walk.

 Make sure you have everything you need with you, too (ID, shoes, sunscreen, water bottle, medications, etc).
 We need you onsite during your shift, so if you’ve forgotten things, that really impacts the rest of your crew.
-There is a lockup on site for volunteer personal effects
+There is a lockup on site in the Volunteer Hospitality tent for Volunteer personal effects.

 There are 2 campgrounds at VIMF.
 Volunteer Camping and Public Camping.
 Public camping is paid only (even for volunteers).
 You are welcome to camp there but you must pay the same as our public campers.
 If you camp in Public Camping you must have already checked in as a volunteer and have your volunteer wristband – otherwise you will be asked to purchase a weekend pass before being admitted.